Ultingg/ManualConnectionREST/README.md

-**ManualConnectionREST** it is pet-project with using next technologies:
+**ManualConnectionREST**  is pet-project with using next technologies:

  Spring Boot,
  Spring Data JDBC,